Day Trip Itinerary: New Iberia

 Landry’s Cajun Seafood & Steakhouse

-Landry’s Cajun Seafood & Steakhouse is located in a rustic, Cajun-style home off Jefferson Island Road and features live Cajun music on Friday and Saturday night.
-The Cajun menu includes everything from crawfish bisque to crabmeat au gratin, frog legs and “Louisiana Festival” seafood dinners.
+Landry’s Cajun Seafood & Steakhouse is located in a rustic home off Jefferson Island Road and features live Cajun music on Friday and Saturday night.
+The menu includes everything from crawfish bisque to crab meat au gratin and frog legs.

 Discover additional trip ideas in New Iberia or attractions in the surrounding area.